106 N Darrowby Drive

 Only use filters from reputable sources, and never use a "solar filter" that screws into an eyepiece.
 As Richard Hill states in Observe and Understand the Sun:

-Before starting this program, please review Information Required to Complete the Sunspotter Program.
+Before starting this Observing Program, please review Information Required to Complete the Sunspotter Program.
 This will help answer any question you may have.

-In the League's Sunspotter program, you will make two sets of drawings.
+In the Sunspotter Observing Program, you will make two sets of drawings.
 The first set is five detailed sketches of sunspot groups.
 The second set is 20 or more sketches of the whole solar disk during two solar rotations (one rotation is about 30 days).

 Artistic skill is not a requirement!
 Just diagram what you see as well as your skills allow.
 Use a number 2A lead pencil for best results.